Eduardo-zampirolli/Graph-extraction-from-Brazilian-Senate-and-Chamber-of-Deputies/ner/README.md

 import glob
 import time
 import re
+from fuzzywuzzy import fuzz
+from unicodedata import normalize
 ```

 - **`transformers`**: This is the core library from Hugging Face used for accessing pre-trained models and pipelines.